mdesai005/SE-SaaS/articles/solution-engineering-SaaS/README.md

 ***Note:*** This document is best viewed by clicking on this [github.io link](https://mdesai005.github.io/SE-SaaS/articles/solution-engineering-SaaS/index.html)

 ## The Role
 Solutions Engineering is more BREADTH than depth.
 You take the products that have already been built - configure them with your business functional skills and integrate them with other products thereby building a “SOLUTION”. **This is primarily a techno-functional job** with client interactions and we are looking for good communications and potential business acumen as well.
 We are a "CUSTOMER FACING" organization.
+This role is focused on Public Sector Customers.

 For a successful SaaS Solution Engineer - you need the following traits
 * Strong business and functional skills